 Pro tip: See the best of Shinsekai by booking a tour with a foodie guide.

-The history on Shinsekai: Theme parks from the future
+The history of Shinsekai: Theme parks from the future

 Designed in 1912, the north half of the city was modeled on New York and the south half on Paris, reflecting the growing interest in the influence of the West.
 It was the futuristic model of what cities should be, with the Tsutenkaku Tower becoming a focal point for progress as the highest tower in Asia at the time.
 Nearby, the Luna Park amusement area was constructed and was originally connected to the tower by an aerial tram.
 Tennoji Zoo opened in 1915 and the area flourished, with visitors traveling from across the Kansai region.

 Unfortunately, it soon began to fade and the area was forgotten.
 The park closed in 1923 and the area was neglected, with the tower burning down in 1943 and the remaining steel being used for the war effort.
-As the area and its reputation deteriorated, there was a short boost following the war as a new tower was finally constructed in 1956, but no real investment to bring it back to the promising hub it had once been.
+As the area and its reputation deteriorated, there was a short boost following the war as a new tower was finally constructed in 1956.

 That reputation: The good, the bad and the sketchy

-The area is unique: neglected for decades and considered the wrong side of Osaka’s neon tracks, it has become a home for those neglected by society.
-Today, like taking a trip back to the 80s, you can dine in restaurants handed down from generations past and enjoy the aged street decor, although most of the original buildings have long since disappeared.
+The area is unique: having been neglected for decades and once considered the wrong side of Osaka’s neon tracks.
+Today, like taking a trip back to the 1980s, you can dine in restaurants handed down from generations past and enjoy the aged street decor, although most of the original buildings have long since disappeared.

-There is a high level of prostitution and more crime than most areas and it is considered one of the most dangerous parts of Osaka (although keep in mind it is a dangerous area for a safe country, so you may be used to worse).
+There is more crime than most areas and it is considered one of the most dangerous parts of Osaka (although keep in mind it is a dangerous area for a safe country, so you may be used to worse).
 Despite this, you might want to keep a closer eye on your stuff (and yourself) and watch where you wander at night.
-Generally, though, this reputation comes from the high level of organized crime that took place before the 90s.
+Generally, though, this reputation comes from the high level of organized crime that took place before the 1990s.

 Famous food: Kushikatsu

-Between your wanderings and explorations of the Shinesekai streets, there’s one must-try food that is forever linked to the area—and luckily it’s delicious as well.
-Kushikatsu is a simple dish—pieces of skewered meat, seafood and vegetables coated in batter and breadcrumbs and then fried, served with a special tonkatsu dipping sauce and fresh cabbage.
+Between your explorations of the Shinesekai streets, there’s one must-try food that is forever linked to the area — and luckily it’s delicious as well.
+Kushikatsu is a simple dish — pieces of skewered meat, seafood, and vegetables coated in batter and breadcrumbs and then fried, served with a special tonkatsu dipping sauce and fresh cabbage.

 Sightseeing in Shinsekai

 The area is perfect for wandering, with alleys and shotengai (shopping streets) offering an insight into the more traditional daily life of Japan.
-Enjoy the old-fashioned adverts, sumo-themed restaurant walls and impressive graffiti that borders on art—often covering the rusted shutters.
+Enjoy the old-fashioned adverts, sumo-themed restaurant walls and impressive graffiti — often covering the rusted shutters.
 With pachinko parlors, coffee shops and vintage arcades, it’s easy to while away an afternoon.
-And there’s always Spa World if you want to soak away that city smoke…

 Shopping arcades

 The perfect place to explore, the shuttered stores of the old-school shopping arcades contain a whole world of old-fashioned entertainment.
-With pensioner-packed Mahjong cafes facing brightly colored fairground game stalls, it is an unusual combination of young and old.
+With pensioner-packed Mahjong cafés facing brightly colored fairground game stalls, it is an unusual combination of young and old.
+You’ll find a mix of barbershops, kissaten coffee shops, and bargain stores, with vintage fashion stores, health shops, and more slotted in between.

 Tsutenkaku Tower